JohnEarnest/Decker/docs/lil.md

 ---

-The `like` operator offers another way of performing string matching, based on so-called _glob pattern_, which are a simplified subset of regular expressions.
+The `like` operator offers another way of performing string matching, based on so-called _glob patterns_, which are a simplified subset of regular expressions.
 A Lil glob pattern is a string which may contain the special characters `.`, `*`, `#` or backticks.
-In a glob pattern, a dot (`.`) matches any single character, an octothorpe (`#`) matches any single digit (0-9), a star (`*`) matches zero or more of any character, a backtick "escapes" a subsequent special character, treating it like a normal character, and any other character matches exactly itself.
+In a Lil glob pattern, a dot (`.`) matches any single character, an octothorpe (`#`) matches any single digit (0-9), a star (`*`) matches zero or more of any character, a backtick "escapes" a subsequent special character, treating it like a normal character, and any other character matches exactly itself.
+(You may find that SQL engines you're familiar with offer similar features with their own set of special characters.)

 For example, we can use `.` and `#` to describe a "mask" of characters to accept within a broader pattern:
 ```lil